Research-and-Innovation-EAAA/PyDBJobAdvertFilter/README.md

 # PyDBJobAdvertFilter
-An app designed to filter in database
+A small script in python designed to filter in database